GrahamChalfant/Graham_Portfolio/README.md

 This was my first experience with data analysis.
 The work is no longer a good representation of my current projects but it's a great memory for me!

-Below is an advanced filter I created with macros to show sales by month for specific bundles of goods.
+Below is question four of four from the Excel workbook I submitted for the competition.
+It is an advanced filter which was created with macros to show sales by month for specific bundles of goods.
 The idea was that if there was a spike in sales the same month a promotion was applied to said bundle, then the promotion had an impact.
 The image below is not filtered for a specific bundle of goods.
 From this we can see that item sales were fairly constant with hints of seasonality.

 ![](/images/pilot_flying_j_q4.png)